 How does it work?

-- Digital integrity considerations at strategic level
+- Digital integrity considerations at a strategic level

 - Information policy development